den-materials/project-2-ideation/README.md

 - [Balsamiq](https://balsamiq.com/)

 BONUS: If you go the digital route and create someting in Sketch or Adobe, you can prototype even more effectively with [InVision](https://www.invisionapp.com/) and [CRAFT](https://www.invisionapp.com/craft).

-## Approval

-Once you have the above steps taken care of, your instructors will be available to approve your project!